jay-314/Scram/README.md

 This is the official game demo of Scram and the remastered edition.
 Scram is a multiplayer PvP shooter that involves the player to be in one of 2 teams.
 P

-Video: Link Hereeeeeeeeeeeeeeeeeee
+1. Video: Link Here
-Download Demo (Scram): Link Hereeeeeeeeeeeeeeeeeee Download Demo (Remastered Edition): Link Hereeeeeeeeeeeeeeeeeeeeeeeeeeeeee
+2. Download Demo (Scram): Link Here
+3. Download Demo (Remastered Edition): Link Here

 Download Instructions:
 1. Open Steam and install Cube Racer